thinkshout/thinkshout/_expertise/digital-strategy.md

 Users not interacting with your content?
 Site traffic trending downwards?
 Attracting users, but email lists aren’t growing?*
 **Let's look at your [Digital Marketing and Acquisition Strategies](#mktgstrat)**

-*Want to raise more money, from more individuals, with greater frequency?
+*Want to raise money from more individuals, with greater frequency?
 Want to increase your pool of monthly donors/sustainers?
 Feel like you're doing everything right, but the dollars don't add up?*
 **Time to examine your [Fundraising and Campaigns](#campaign)**

 *Struggling to identify your user's motivations?
 Do you know if your content addresses their needs?*
 **We can help develop your [Content Strategy](#constrat)**

 *Need graphics to bring your campaign to life?
 Is your typography or brand inconsistent across your site?*
 **Our designers can help with your [Campaign Assets and Design](#design)**